- Application deadline

 c.
 Review existing guidelines on bio-fortification from international organization and/or Tanzania and neighbouring countries

 d.
-Include justification for bio-fortified crops and what they can contribute to micronutrient intake to vulnerable populations group
+Include justification for bio-fortified crops and what they can contribute to micronutrient intake to vulnerable populations group - Develop a draft of the national guidelines on bio-fortification

 a.
 Draft outline of the guideline on bio-fortification